How To Grow Potatoes with Potato Recipes

 - When they grow bigger do the same again until there is no more room.

-You will know your potatoes are ready to harvest when the flowers have been blooming for a couple of weeks.
+You will know they are ready to harvest when the flowers have been blooming for a couple of weeks.

 You can test to see if they are at the size you want by gently removing some of the topsoil and having a look.